RAVE Restaurant Group Inc. (RAVE) on Track to Reach $2.50 in a Year

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 36.79% loss in the last 1 month and extending the period to 3 months gives it a 107.14%, and is 8.21% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 23.97% over the week and 14.19% over the month.
+The stock witnessed a 24.32% loss in the last 1 month and extending the period to 3 months gives it a 72.50%, and is -18.82% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.24% over the week and 14.59% over the month.

 RAVE Restaurant Group Inc. (RAVE) Analyst Forecasts